Here’s Why You Should Actually Buy Your Dream Car

 So the car was reliable.
-No complaints.
-No exorbitant money spent.
-No headaches.
+No complaints, no exorbitant money spent, and no headaches.

 I owned the car throughout high school and college.
 It lived with me in several cities.
 It went with me when I had an internship on an Air Force base.

 But it was pretty heavily modified.
-It had an aftermarket stereo, subwoofer, speakers, air intake, exhaust, wheels, rear spoiler, front spoiler… It looked like a modified car from The Fast and the Furious.
+It had an aftermarket stereo, subwoofer, speakers, air intake, exhaust, wheels, rear spoiler, front spoiler . . .
+It looked like a modified car from The Fast and the Furious.
 Although I still loved the Eclipse as a car, the modifications weren’t my style anymore.
 So I sold it about a year before college graduation.
-I knew I would get another someday.
+I knew I’d get another someday.

 I searched the internet nearly every day for the next year.
 (Sites like Edmunds can make the task easier.)
 I had a specific Eclipse in mind: It had to be a 1999 GS 10th Anniversary Edition.
 White with a tan leather interior.
 And it had to be a manual.
 It’s a pretty rare combination.